alisaifee/coredis/docs/source/compatibility.rst

 SETEX
 *****

-Set the value and expiration of a key
+Sets the string value and expiration time of a key.
+Creates the key if it doesn't exist.

 - Documentation: `SETEX <https://redis.io/commands/setex>`_
 - Implementation: :meth:`~coredis.Redis.setex`